tenchi-security/zanshin-cli/README.md

 ### `zanshin alert list_history_following`

-List alerts from a given organization, with optional filters by scan target, state or severity
+List the history of following alerts from an organization, with optional ID filters and result persistence.

 **Usage**: